ForgingAntiquity/forgingantiquity.github.io/typology.md

 The typology of forged manuscripts adopted by the project separates forgeries along four axes: support, use, content, and script.
 In the [database](/forgeries) these are listed with a forward slash (/) between them.
 Subcategories are listed in brackets — for example, Reuse (Secondary Use) or Copy (Exact).

+Previous typologies of forged papyri, though resting on excellent work, have encoded category errors.
+Traditionally, papyrus fakes have been classified in to three broad categories: those written in pseudoscripts; composites made by joining parts of multiple original texts; and those which made textual sense, either copied or composed.
+Although this broadly describes the types of papyrus forgeries encountered, as a typology it mixes designations based on script, materiality, and textual content.

+By way of producing a more robust typology, we first separate forgeries along four axes: support, use, content, and script.
+As elaborated below, these attempt to capture the nature of the material used; the way in which it is (re)used; the type of script employed; and a characterisation of the content.
+This means that “composite papyri” are not a category in themselves, but a subcategory in support, while pseudoscript texts are noted in script (simulated) and content (nonsense).
+Copies and compositions, meanwhile, are able to be more effectively differentiated from one another.

 <table>
   <tr>
     <td><strong><a href="#support">Support</a></strong></td>